eth-cs-student-summaries/Security-of-Wireless-Networks/README.md

 # Security of Wireless Networks

-This documents is a summary for the course *Security of Wireless Networks (SOWN)* at ETH Zurich.
+This is a summary for the course *Security of Wireless Networks (SOWN)* at ETH Zurich.

 This summary was originally created during the autumn semester 2020.
 But due to the few changes in syllabus content in the past we have reason to believe that it is also